 On October 1, 2022, the Company entered into a settlement agreement with PACT, pursuant to which the parties agreed to resolve their outstanding legal dispute.
 In connection with the settlement agreement, the parties also entered into a stock purchase agreement, pursuant to which PACT issued shares of PACT's Series D convertible preferred stock to the Company in exchange for the Company's tender of its PACT Series C-1 convertible preferred stock and resolution of the arbitration.
 The issuance of PACT's Series D convertible preferred stock, which are non-voting, have limited conversion rights and carry no right to appoint directors, resulted in the Company's ownership increasing to approximately 80% of PACT's fully diluted shares outstanding.
-The settlement agreement also included the termination of the PACT Commitment Agreement to jointly develop a next generation anti-cancer T-cell therapy against solid tumors.
+The settlement agreement also included the termination of the PACT Commitment Agreement.
 The Company recorded a gain of \$2.9 million in October 2022 for the estimated fair value of the PACT Series D convertible preferred stock received as part of the settlement agreement.
-The PACT Series D convertible preferred stock was recorded at its estimated fair value as of the settlement date and is included in other investments in the Company's Condensed Consolidated Balance Sheets.
+The PACT Series D convertible preferred stock was recorded at its estimated fair value as of the settlement date and was included in other investments in the Company's Condensed Consolidated Balance Sheets.
+In connection with the preparation of the financial statements for the three and six months ended June 30, 2023, the Company performed a qualitative assessment of potential indicators of impairment, resulting in the impairment of the \$2.9 million PACT Series D convertible preferred stock investment.
+See Note 5, Other Investments, for additional details regarding the PACT investment impairment.